Recognised as OrangeChamp by US Embassy

 By Sola Ogundipe

-The Chairman of Nigeria’s foremost civil society coalition, the Transition Monitoring Group, TMG, Dr. Abiola Akiyode-Afolabi, has called for that every Nigerian woman and indeed women all over the world deserve rights to their body integrity if the world is to be free of violence against women.
+The Chairman of Nigeria’s foremost civil society coalition, the Transition Monitoring Group, TMG, Dr. Abiola Akiyode-Afolabi, has said that every Nigerian woman and indeed women all over the world deserve rights to their body integrity if the world is to be free of violence against women.

 Akiyode-Afolabi who is the Founding Director, Women Advocates Research and Documentation Center, WARDC, and was named #OrangeChamp by the US Embassy, Nigeria, along with several other prominent Nigerian women, also appealed to President Donald Trump to review the Global Gag Rule, GGR, which she said has impacted negatively on the support for women’s reproductive health.